Jordan Fisher

 Jordan William Fisher (born April 24, 1994) is an American actor, singer, and dancer.
-He began his career with recurring roles on several television series, including The Secret Life of the American Teenager in 2012 and Liv and Maddie from 2015 to 2017.
+He (Note: Fisher, as denoted on his Instagram account, uses both he/him and they/them pronouns.
+This article uses he/him for consistency.) began his career with recurring roles on several television series, including The Secret Life of the American Teenager in 2012 and Liv and Maddie from 2015 to 2017.
 He also had supporting roles in the television films Teen Beach Movie (2013), Teen Beach 2 (2015) as well as Grease Live (2016) and the CW series The Flash (2021–2022).
 He starred in Rent: Live (2019).

 On Broadway, Fisher portrayed John Laurens and Philip Hamilton in Hamilton from 2016 to 2017.
 He had the leading role of Evan Hansen in Dear Evan Hansen from 2020 to 2022.
 In 2023, he starred as Anthony Hope in a Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street and later that year performed in the starring role of Orpheus in Hadestown until January 2025.
 He had a temporary engagement as Christian in Moulin Rouge! from April to July 2025.

 Fisher and his dancing partner Lindsay Arnold won the 25th season of Dancing with the Stars (2017).
 He then hosted Dancing with the Stars: Juniors in 2018, and was a commentator for the 2019 Fortnite World-Cup.
 As a singer, his self-titled EP was released by Hollywood Records in 2016.
 He starred in the 2020 Netflix films To All the Boys: P.S.
 I Still Love You and Work It and voiced Sea Hawk in She-Ra and the Princesses of Power.

 Early life and education

-Jordan Fisher was born in Birmingham, Alabama growing up in nearby Trussville to the east.
+Jordan Fisher was born in Birmingham, Alabama, growing up in nearby Trussville to the east.
 His biological mother was 16 when he was born.
 He was legally adopted in 2005 at age 11 and grew up with his maternal grandparents, Rodney and Pat Fisher.
 Rodney and Pat Fisher also adopted Jordan's two siblings, Cory and Trinity, as their mother struggled with substance abuse—she did not have a relationship with the children.
 During an interview with Hollywood Today Live, Jordan revealed his multi-ethnic background of Nigerian, Cambodian, English, Polynesian (Tahitian), Italian, Greek, and Scandinavian origin.

 Jordan Fisher began learning gymnastics at age 2.
 He started in musical theater in the fifth grade, after being cast in a school production of School House Rock, Jr. He was home-schooled as a child and earned a high school diploma from Harvest Christian Academy.
 He joined the Red Mountain Theatre Company in Birmingham and was part of their youth performing ensemble for many years.
 There he was spotted by a talent scout who offered to represent him.
 He enrolled in courses at Jacksonville State University in Jacksonville, Alabama in 2011.
 Later that year, he moved to Los Angeles with his grandparents and siblings.